(This post contains affiliate links. Read my full disclosure.)

 3. What’s the most important thing for a project manager to do?

-Good because: It will show you their priorities and whether they have actually thought about what a project manager does.
-It will also demonstrate whether they are a good cultural fit for your team.
+The hiring manager is looking for whether the candidate is a good fit for the team.
 If you have a strong focus on process and they think the most important thing is to be flexible and adapt processes as you go, then you probably won’t get on.

 Bad response: “Well, it’s mainly admin, isn’t it?”